PGuajardo/Regression-Project/README.md

 # Steps to reproduce:
 You will need an env.py file taht contains the hostname, username and password of the mySQL database that contains the zillow.properties2017 , zillow.predictions2017, zillow.propertylandusetype tables.
 Store that env file locally in the repository

-Clone the repo from github(including all the files acquire.py and explore.py) (confirm .gitignore is hiding your env.py file) Libraries needed are pandas, matplotlib, seaborn, numby, sklearn After so you will be able to run zillow_report
+Clone the repo from github(including all the files acquire.py) (confirm .gitignore is hiding your env.py file) Libraries needed are pandas, matplotlib, seaborn, numby, sklearn After so you will be able to run zillow_report
 # The Plan:
 - Acquiring
 - Pre Exploration